Inner autoequivalences in general and those of monoidal categories in particular

 We now turn to the main result of this section.
 Let

-be the 2-functor that sends a monoidal category $\CC$\/ to the 2-group on the weakly invertible elements of $\CC$\/ and isomorphisms between them, and a strong monoidal functor to its restriction on such elements.
-As the component of a monoidal natural transformation between strong monoidal functors at any dualizable object is invertible\footnote{a generalization of this to Frobenius monoidal functors is given in~\cite[Proposition 7]{daypastro:frobenius}} this functor is also well-defined on 2-cells.
+be the $2$-functor that sends a monoidal category $\CC$\/ to the $2$-group on the weakly invertible elements of $\CC$\/ and isomorphisms between them, and a strong monoidal functor to its restriction on such elements.
+As the component of a monoidal natural transformation between strong monoidal functors at any dualizable object is invertible\footnote{See~\cite[Proposition 5.2.3]{rivano:tannakiennes} for an early source, or~\cite[Proposition 7]{daypastro:frobenius} for a generalization of this to Frobenius monoidal functors.} this functor is also well-defined on $2$-cells.

-\begin{theorem} The isotropy 2-group of monoidal categories is given by the Picard 2-group.
-More precisely, there is a pseudonatural equivalence $\ZZ(-)\simeq \Picb:\cat{MonCat} \to \cat{2Grp}$. \end{theorem}
+\begin{theorem} The isotropy $2$-group of monoidal categories is given by the Picard $2$-group.
+More precisely, there is a pseudonatural equivalence $\ZZ(-)\simeq \Picb\colon\cat{MonCat} \to \cat{2Grp}$. \end{theorem}